 As mentioned already, the M16 is built on the exact same chassis as the G15 that we’ve already reviewed here on the site, with only a couple of small differences in design and IO:

-- the M16 is available in this Black variant (update: and a White version that I wasn’t aware of initially), while the G15 came in either Gray or White;
+- the M16 is available in this Black variant (I was under the impression there’s also a White version, but that doesn’t seem to be the case), while the G15 came in either Gray or White;

 - there are 2x Thunderbolt 4 slots on the M16, while the USB-C slots on the G15 are gen2 only, with data (up to 10 Gbps), video, and charging;